Timothy H. Murphy

 Short Biography

 Dr. Tim Murphy is a foundational scientist who studies how the mouse cortex adapts after stroke by remapping of brain function from damaged to surviving areas.
 The Murphy Lab develops new imaging and optogenetic methods that have parallels to human brain imaging and stimulation tools.
 He leads UBC’s Dynamic Brain Circuits in Health and Disease Cluster and participates in the Canadian Neurophotonics Platform.
+Dr. Murphy is also a founding member of the Psychiatry AI Collaboration at UBC working group.

 Research Focus